Doolittle Raid: Background

+Doolittle's first report on the plan suggested that the bombers fly to Vladivostok after their attack, where they could be handed to the Soviet Union under the Lend-Lease program.
+This stratagem was intended to circumvent Moscow's April 1941 neutrality pact with Japan, but Soviet officials refused.
+Instead, planners looked to China, adding some 600 nautical miles (1,100 km) to the flight.
+Despite concerns about Japanese reprisals, Chiang Kai-shek agreed to provide five refueling sites and a final destination: Chongqing.

+No fighter escort was possible, for no fighter aircraft with the required range were available.

 Preparation

-When planning indicated that the B-25 was the aircraft that best met all of the requirements of the mission, two were loaded aboard the aircraft carrier USS Hornet at Norfolk, Virginia, and were flown off the deck without difficulty on 3 February 1942.
-The raid was immediately approved and the 17th Bombardment Group (Medium) was chosen to provide the pool of crews from which volunteers would be recruited.
-The 17th BG had been the first group to receive B-25s, with all four of its squadrons equipped with the bomber by September 1941.
-The 17th not only was the first medium bomb group of the Army Air Corps, but in early 1942, also had the most experienced B-25 crews.
-Its first assignment following the entry of the United States into the war was to the U.S. Eighth Air Force.
+After planning indicated that the B-25 best met the mission's requirements, two were loaded aboard the aircraft carrier USS Hornet at Norfolk and were flown off the deck without difficulty on 3 February 1942.
+The raid was immediately approved.
+The crews would be drawn from the 17th Bombardment Group (Medium), which had been the first group to receive B-25s and had become the most experienced B-25 unit in the service; all four of its squadrons flew the bomber by September 1941.
+Its first assignment after the United States entered the war was to the U.S. Eighth Air Force.

 The 17th BG, then flying antisubmarine patrols from Pendleton, Oregon, was immediately moved cross-country to Columbia Army Air Base at West Columbia, South Carolina, ostensibly to fly similar patrols off the East Coast of the United States, but in actuality to prepare for the mission against Japan.
 The group officially transferred effective 9 February 1942 to Columbia, where its combat crews were offered the opportunity to volunteer for an "extremely hazardous", but unspecified mission.
-On 19 February, the group was detached from the Eighth Air Force and officially assigned to III Bomber Command.
+On 19 February, the group was detached from the Eighth Air Force and assigned to III Bomber Command.

 Initial planning called for 20 aircraft to fly the mission, and 24 of the group's B-25B Mitchell bombers were diverted to the Mid-Continent Airlines modification center in Minneapolis, Minnesota.
 With support provided by two senior airline managers, Wold-Chamberlain Field's maintenance hangar was the first modification center to become operational.
 From nearby Fort Snelling, the 710th Military Police Battalion provided tight security around this hangar.
-B-25B aircraft modifications included the following:
+B-25B aircraft modifications included: